socotecio/django-socio-grpc/docs/features/grpc-action.rst

 Description
 -----------

-With DSG you can declare custom gRPC actions related to your app service with the decorator grpc_action.
+With **DSG** you can declare custom gRPC actions related to your app service with the **decorator grpc_action**.
-Once your service registered, it will create the RPC and its messages in your .proto file after the proto generation.
+Once your service registered, it will create the RPC and its messages in your ``.proto`` file after the proto generation.

 A gRPC action is a representation of an RPC inside the service where it's declared.
-It is composed of a request and a response definitions.
+It is composed of a **request and a response definitions**.

 .. note::
     The corresponding proto code extracted from the decorator will be **automatically generated** by the `generateproto command <commands-generate-proto>`_.
 Do not do it manually.